Feature Descriptions

 Max TX power

-The maximum claimed transmit power.
+The maximum claimed transmit power in watts.
 Most handheld radios claim to transmit at 5W, and often have settings to reduce the power.
 When measured, the actual transmit power is often less than claimed.
 In practice, it usually doesn't matter.
 When transmitting on the 2m, 70cm, 1.25m, and GMRS bands, transmit power is less important than your antenna and your location.

 TX power settings

-Show the various claimed transmit powers available on the radio.
+Show the various manufacturer claimed transmit power levels supported by the radio.

 Memories